On this page

 Your customers’ or employees’ rights

 If a customer or employee is on your blacklist, you are required to inform them about this.
-They also have the right to inspect their personal details and to ask you to correct or delete it.
+They also have the right to view their personal details (in Dutch) and to ask you to correct or delete it.